mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

     :end-before: # include-end

 The following image shows the 2D circle in 3D space in AutoCAD `Left` and `Front` view.
-The blue line shows the OCS z-axis (extrusion direction), elevation is the distance from the origin to the center of the circle in this case `2.828`, and you see that the x- and y- axis of OCS and WCS are not aligned.
+The blue line shows the OCS z-axis (extrusion direction), elevation is the distance from the origin to the center of the circle in this case 2.828, and you see that the x- and y-axis of OCS and WCS are not aligned.

 .. image:: gfx/ocs-circle-side-view.png
     :alt: circle in ocs as side view